 Program graduates will be clinically competent.

-- Outcome 2: Students accurately position patients for treatment delivery.
+- Outcome 2: Students will accurately position patients for treatment delivery.

 Students will demonstrate written and oral communication skills.

-- Outcome 1: Students demonstrate written communication skills.
+- Outcome 1: Students will demonstrate written communication skills.

 Students will demonstrate critical thinking skills.